First-Order General-Relativistic Viscous Fluid Dynamics

-Our work is applicable in the case of baryon rich matter, such as that formed in neutron star mergers or in low energy heavy-ion collisions.
+Our work is applicable in the case of baryon-rich matter, such as that formed in neutron star mergers or in low energy heavy-ion collisions.
 The latter include the experimental efforts in the beam energy scan program at RHIC \cite{STARnote}, the STAR fixed-target program \cite{STARnote}, the HADES experiment at GSI \cite{Galatyuk:2014vha}, the future FAIR facility at GSI \cite{Durante:2019hzd}, and also NICA \cite{Kekelidze:2017tgp}.
+For a discussion of viscous effects in low energy heavy-ion collisions at nonzero density see \cite{Denicol:2018wdp,Fotakis:2019nbq,Dore:2020jye}.
 High energy heavy-ion collisions, such as those studied at the LHC, involve a different regime than the one considered here where the net baryon number can be very small and, thus, that case is better understood using a different formulation such as the one proposed in \cite{Hoult:2020eho}, also in the context of the BDNK formalism.

 In our approach, we only take into account first order derivative corrections to the dynamics.
 Therefore, the domain of validity of our theory is currently limited by the size of such deviations.
 Hence, further work is needed to extend our analysis, incorporating higher order derivative corrections, to get a better understanding of what happens as the system gets farther and farther from equilibrium.
-In this context, it would be interesting to investigate the large order behavior of the derivative expansion constructed a la BDNK.
-This is different than the standard gradient expansion since in BDNK the constitutive relations contain time derivatives even in the local rest frame of the fluid.
-The large order behavior of the relativistic gradient series has been recently the focus of several works \cite{Heller:2013fn,Basar:2015ava,Buchel:2016cbj,Denicol:2016bjh,Heller:2016rtz,Strickland:2017kux, Casalderrey-Solana:2017zyh, Denicol:2017lxn,Denicol:2018pak, Behtash:2019qtk, Denicol:2019lio,Grozdanov:2019kge,Grozdanov:2019uhi,Heller:2020uuy}, and it would be interesting to extend such analyses to include the type of theories investigated here.
+In this context, it would be interesting to extend our equations to include second order corrections and consider also, more generally, the large order behavior of the gradient expansion in an arbitrary hydrodynamic frame.
+The latter will be different than most approaches to the gradient expansion since in BDNK the constitutive relations contain time derivatives even in the local rest frame of the fluid.
+This essential difference has important consequences in a kinetic theory formulation, see the original references \cite{Bemfica:2017wps,Bemfica:2019knx}.
+The large order behavior of the relativistic gradient series has been recently the focus of several works \cite{Heller:2013fn,Basar:2015ava,Buchel:2016cbj,Denicol:2016bjh,Heller:2016rtz,Strickland:2017kux, Casalderrey-Solana:2017zyh, Denicol:2017lxn,Denicol:2018pak,Withers:2018srf,Behtash:2019qtk, Denicol:2019lio,Grozdanov:2019kge,Grozdanov:2019uhi,Heller:2020uuy}, and it would be interesting to extend such analyses to include the type of theories investigated here.